stinkymonkeyph/benchmark-project/readme.md

 | `1.5-2.0x` | ✨ **NOTABLE** | Clear performance advantage | Noticeable improvement in response times |
 | `1.1-1.5x` | 📈 **MODERATE** | Noticeable improvement | Marginal but measurable benefits |
 | `< 1.1x` | 🤝 **COMPARABLE** | Similar performance | Negligible difference for most use cases |

-#### 🎮 **Interactive Interpretation Guide**

-**If you see RPS of 5,000+:**
-- ✅ Excellent for high-traffic APIs
-- ✅ Can handle viral content or traffic spikes
-- ✅ Suitable for microservices architecture

-**If you see RPS of 1,000-5,000:**
-- ✅ Good for most web applications
-- ✅ Suitable for business applications
-- ⚠️ May need scaling for high-traffic scenarios

-**If you see RPS < 1,000:**
-- ⚠️ Acceptable for internal tools
-- ⚠️ May need optimization for public APIs
-- 🔴 Not suitable for high-traffic applications

-**If you see latency > 100ms:**
-- 🔴 Users will notice delays
-- 🔴 Mobile users will be especially affected
-- 🔴 Consider caching or optimization

-**If you see P95 > 2x average:**
-- ⚠️ Inconsistent performance
-- ⚠️ Some users experience much slower responses
-- ⚠️ May indicate resource contention or GC issues

 ### CRUD-Specific Performance Insights